"Just a straw hat. What’s so special?"

 What d`ya mean?

 They were the first admired spectators, the first hard critics and favourite models of the artists.
 They did not understand them and supported them, they calmed them down and were angry with them, they reconciled with their poverty and enjoyed their glory with their husbands.
 They all have one similar feature: they have always been painted for love.
-Can you guess where is the wife of Rubens, Cezanne or Monet?14 questions72 passed the test
+Can you guess where is the wife of Rubens, Cezanne or Monet?14 questions230 completed the test

 Girls and Boys